wsprague-nu/doranet/samples/5-cartesian-expansion.md

  Reaction(operator=0, reactants=(7, 0), products=(8,))]
 ```

-As you can see, all possible molecules were dehydrogenated, and butadiene was dehydrogenated twice to form butane.
+As you can see, all possible molecules were hydrogenated, and butadiene was hydrogenated twice to form butane.

+## Limiting Network Size

+The example above was fairly simple.
+Hydrogenation is, by definition, limited by the saturation of the targeted molecules.
+However, with operators which create larger molecules or operate on very generic reaction sites, the number of molecules generated can quickly explode.

+The cartesian expansion, and indeed most expansion strategies, comes with several ways to limit the number of reactions.
+The first is by limiting the number of recipes which are tested.